 An accident at work is defined defined as an incident which occurred during the course of employment causing personal injury to you as an employee.
-Compensation claims of accidents at work are processed firstly through the Injuries Board and if they are not resolved there may proceed to Court.
-If you were injured in the course of your employment you may be entitled to claim compensation.
+Claims for injuries suffered due to accidents at work are processed firstly through the Injuries Board and if they are not resolved there may proceed to Court.
+If you were injured in the course of your employment you may be entitled to make a claim.

-An employer is legally obliged to take reasonable steps to protect the safety of his employees.
+An employer is legally obliged to take reasonable steps to protect the safety of their employees.

 For example your employer has a duty to: